Underwater Photo Equipment

 Using the built-in lens and flash, these cameras are poor to good for normal and wide scenes.
 Some housings accommodate add-on lenses and flash for better wide-angle performance at considerable cost.
 Because the flash is so close to the lens, backscatter or light reflected by particles in the water, are a major problem.

-In general, images taken with even the best P&S camera are not acceptable for publication.
+In general, images taken with even the best P&S camera are just marginally acceptable for publication.
 This is due to physical limitations of tiny lenses and image sensors when compared to DSLR's of identical megapixel (Mp) rating.
 Reduced sharpness, optical aberrations, and noise are problems apparent with most P&S images.
 However these shortcomings are not obvious to the untrained eye and most users will be satisfied with their work.

-P&S DSLR
+P&S DSLR / ILC

 Cost LO HI